hikemalliday/GrixusVisionFrontend/README.md

 # GrixusVisionFrontend

 Simple website to display a scrape from the RoTPVP magelo.
-Performs single fetch upon page load, all querying is done locally.
+Itemname + Charname filtering, displays data paginated (dealt with on backend, request made with query params).

 Links: